GINA 2025. Summary of the 2025 GINA Stratetegy Report

 Treatment of severe exacerbations in adults, adolescents, and children aged 6 to 11 years

-• The doses of SABA for initial treatment in primary care and emergency services were specified to avoid excessive use.
+• The document specified SABA doses for initial treatment in primary care and emergency services to prevent excessive use.

 Spirometry is a reliable test for diagnosing asthma